MarteXcoin-documentation/Documentation/wallets/android/getting-started.rst

 Sending
 -------

-Tap the **Send coins** button at the bottom right of the screen to send MarteX.
-You will be prompted to type, paste or scan (by tapping the round QR button) a MarteX address, the amount to pay and whether to use InstantSend.
+Tap the **Send coins** word in the middle of the screen to send MarteX.
+You will be prompted to type, paste or scan (by tapping the round QR button) a MarteX address, the amount to pay and whether to use FastSend.
 Note that this information may already be included if you are scanning a QR code.
 The automatically determined network fee is displayed.
 Tap **Send** to complete the transaction.